Company Detail

 Job responsibilities

-In addition to the above accountabilities, as post holder you are expected to: 1.
-Undertake additional duties and responsibilities in line with the overall purpose of your role and as agreed by your line manager.
-2. Demonstrate NHSBSA values and core capabilities in all aspects of your work.
-3. Foster an environment where your own and colleagues safety and well-being is promoted.
-4. Contribute to a culture which values diversity and inclusion.
-5. Comply with NHSBSA policies, procedures, and protocols as they apply to your role.
-Working relationships Responsible to: DDaT People Manager Key relationships and connections: Data team mentor Team members
+Undertake additional duties and responsibilities in line with the purpose of your role and as agreed by your line manager.
+Demonstrate NHSBSA values and core capabilities in all aspects of your work.
+Encourage an environment where your own and colleagues safety and well-being is promoted.
+Contribute to a culture which values diversity and inclusion.
+Follow NHSBSA policies, procedures, and protocols as they apply to your role.

 Person Specification